 - Chest pains

 - Trouble sleeping

 - High blood pressure

-Stress not only affects you physically, but it can also impact your mood and behavior.
+Stress not only affects you physically, but it can also impact your mental clarity and behavior.
 Those with frequent or chronic stress may experience:

 - Over or under-eating